-Windows® XP Professional x64 Edition

-Windows® Vista x64 Edition

-- The default memory operation frequency is dependent on its SPD.
+- This motherboard supports up to 16GB on a Windows® XP Professional x64 and Windows® Vista x64 Edition.
+You may install a maximum of 4GB DIMM on each slot. - The default memory operation frequency is dependent on its SPD.
 Under the default state, some memory modules for overclocking may operate at a lower frequency than the vendor-marked value.
-To operate at the vendor-marked or at a higher frequency, see section 3.4 Ai Tweaker menu for manual memory frequency adjustment. - The memory modules may require a better cooling system to work stably under full loading (4 DIMMs) or overclocking setting. - Some old-version DDR2-800 DIMMs may not match Intel[®]'s On-Die-Termination (ODT) requirement and will automatically downgrade to run at DDR2-667.
+To operate at the vendor-marked or at a higher frequency, see section 2.4 Ai Tweaker menu for manual memory frequency adjustment. - The memory modules may require a better cooling system to work stably under full loading (4 DIMMs) or overclocking setting. - Some old-version DDR2-800 DIMMs may not match Intel®'s On-Die-Termination (ODT) requirement and will automatically downgrade to run at DDR2-667.
 If this happens, contact your memory vendor to check the ODT value. - Due to chipset limitation, DDR2-800 with CL=4 will be downgraded to run at DDR2-667 by default setting.
 If you want to operate with lower latency, adjust the memory timing manually.

-P5QL Motherboard Qualified Vendors Lists (QVL) DDR2-1066MHz capability
+P5Q SE2 Motherboard Qualified Vendors Lists (QVL)